Is Austria Safe for Tourists

 Sources and Official Links

-- BMI - Federal Ministry of the Interior
+Austrian Federal Ministry of Interior — bmi.gv.at

 All information verified as of April 2026.
-Policies and costs may change — always verify with official sources before making decisions.
+Visa requirements and transport prices change — verify at bmi.gv.at and austria.info.

 Related Articles You Might Find Useful